RESDSQL: Decoupling Schema Linking and Skeleton Parsing for Text-to-SQL

-\vpara{Column-enhanced Layer.} We observe that some questions only mention the column name rather than the table name.
+\paragraph{Column-Enhanced Layer} We observe that some questions only mention the column name rather than the table name.
 For example in Figure~\ref{fig:example}, the question mentions a column name ``city'', but its corresponding table name ``airports'' is ignored.
-This table name missing issue may compromise the performance of the cross-encoder.
+This table name missing issue may compromise the table classification performance.
 Therefore, we propose a column-enhanced layer to inject the column information into the corresponding table embedding.
 In this way, a table could be identified even if the question only mentions its columns.
 Concretely, for the $i$-th table, we inject the column information $\boldsymbol{C}_{:}^{i} \in \mathbb{R}^{n_i\times d}$ into the table embedding $\boldsymbol{T}_i$ by stacking a multi-head scaled dot-product attention layer~\citep{ashish2017attention} and a feature fusion layer on the top of the encoding module:

 Here, $\boldsymbol{T}_{i}$ acts as the query and $\boldsymbol{C}_{:}^{i}$ acts as both the key and the value, $h$ is the number of heads, and $Norm(\cdot)$ is a row-wise $L_{2}$ normalization function. $\boldsymbol{T}_{i}^{C}$ represents the column-attentive table embedding.
 We fuse the original table embedding $\boldsymbol{T}_{i}$ and the column-attentive table embedding $\boldsymbol{T}_{i}^C$ to obtain the column-enhanced table embedding $\hat{\boldsymbol{T}}_i \in \mathbb{R}^{1\times d}$.